varuni-rao/Data-Analysis/README.md

 These insights must be with an aim of benefiting the business Hence, the insights are also accompanied with recommendations for actions to be taken by business to benefit from the insights.

+Following are the projects done with this perspective:
+1. Foodhub - Food aggregator business